• Skip to primary navigation

 Show

-As we mentioned above, the Salmon Faverolle is considered an ornamental breed of chicken, these days.
+As we mentioned above, Salmon Faverolles tend to be an ornamental chicken breed, these days.
 What that means, is instead of being raised for their egg laying abilities or for meat birds, they are raised for a specific look.

 Due to a combination of their flashy foot feathering and body confirmation, people have begun to enjoy showing their chickens.